herbncrypto/matienzo.org/_drafts/2016-02-18-rhizome-social-media.markdown

 * relationship to personal vulnerability - there are stakes for getting this wrong that relate to personal safety
 * "it's life and death when archiving is done wrong"
-* "if we preserve everything nothing becomes important" Contrast between dynamic practices of presentation and preservationists and ones based in static acts
+* "if we preserve everything nothing becomes important"

+Contrast between dynamic practices of presentation and preservationists and ones based in static acts

 "There has to be a way to preserve Instagram" - GR

+What is saved is not a passive thing.
+To platforms and SV it's just data to be algorithmically manipulated to present something interesting.